OPT Special Ed Teacher Jobs

 Time your applications to the school hiring cycle

 Most districts post Special Ed Teacher openings between February and May for fall start dates.
 Applying in this window maximizes your chances.
-Waiting until August means competing for last-minute vacancies, which suits H-1B transitions less reliably.
+Waiting until August means competing for last-minute vacancies, which suits H-1B visa transitions less reliably.

 Address your OPT timeline proactively